IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 ## Usage

 There's a default filtering strategy provided out of the box, as well as all the standard filtering conditions, which the developer can replace with their own implementation.
 In addition, we've provided a way to easily plug in your own custom filtering conditions.
-The `{ComponentTitle}` currently provides not only a simplistic filtering UI, but also more complex filtering options.
+The `{ComponentName}` currently provides not only a simplistic filtering UI, but also more complex filtering options.
 Depending on the set `DataType` of the column, the correct set of **filtering operations** is loaded inside the filter UI dropdown.
 Additionally, you can set the `IgnoreCase` and the initial `Condition` properties.

-The filtering feature is enabled for the `{ComponentTitle}` component by setting the `AllowFiltering` input to **true**.
+The filtering feature is enabled for the `{ComponentName}` component by setting the `AllowFiltering` input to **true**.
 The default `FilterMode` is `QuickFilter` and it **cannot** be changed run time.
 To disable this feature for a certain column – set the `Filterable` input to **false**.

 <!-- ComponentStart: Grid, TreeGrid -->
 ```html